-While studying at the Guildhall School of Music and Drama, Isolde performed in a number of concerts both inside and outside the school and has worked with Clonter Opera and the Helios Collective.
-She has also taken the following roles in opera scenes: Madame Herz in Mozart’s Der Schauspieldirektor, Clorinda in Rossini’s La Cenerentola (2013), Magda in Menotti’s The Consul, Vitellia in Mozart’s La clemenza di Tito, Rosmene in Handel’s Imeneo, The Governess in Britten’s The Turn of the Screw (2014), Elizabeth I in Britten’s Gloriana and Frau Fluth in Nikolai’s The Merry Wives of Windsor (2015).
+At GSMD she took the following roles in opera scenes: Madame Herz in Mozart’s Schauspieldirektor, Magda in Menotti’s The Consul, Vitellia in Mozart’s Clemenza di Tito, The Governess in Britten’s Turn of the Screw (2014), Elizabeth I in Britten’s Gloriana and Frau Fluth in Nikolai’s Merry Wives of Windsor (2015).